Asishkdas545/Photo-gallery-with-Digital-Clock/README.md

 # Photo-gallery-with-Digital-Clock
 # HTML, CSS, Java Script
-A photo gallery integrated with a real-time digital clock, combining image display and timekeeping for a functional and visually appealing interface.
+Interactive Photo Gallery: Displays a collection of images in a clean, organized layout with features like image preview or slideshow.
+Real-Time Digital Clock: Integrates a live updating digital clock showing hours, minutes, and seconds for continuous timekeeping.
+Visually Unified Interface: Combines aesthetics and functionality using HTML, CSS for styling, and JavaScript for dynamic behavior.